An Ultimate Guide to Rent in Dubai – Costs Revealed for Both Tenants and Landlords

 Now, you must be thinking about the fees and the documents required for Ejari registration.
 Well, have a look!

 The Ejari registration fee is AED 206 plus VAT.
-And, in case of renewal, the fees is AED 120.
+And, the renewal fees are AED 120.

 The required documents for Ejari registration are: